jasplil/CS7280-Projects/README.md

 ### Free block method

-**Linked free space management**: Free blocks are managed through a linked list, where each free block contains a pointer to the next free block.
+**Bit vector**: Locate the bit in the bit vector corresponding to the block being freed.
+Set the bit value to 1.
+This indicates that the block is now available for allocation.

 ### Overview of NoSQL database design

-The basic units, allocation method, free block method are stated in the above sections.
+The basic structure, allocation method, free block method are stated in the above sections.
 To summarize:

 **File Structure and Growth**

 The database starts with a single file of 1,024 Kbytes.
+The first block (header) stores the header information:
+- Database name
+- Directory (list of FCBs)
+- Free block bitmap (bit vector)
+- Remaining blocks store data and B+ Tree nodes.

 As records are added and the initial file fills up, additional files of 1,024 Kbytes are created to accommodate new data.
 The B+ tree index updates to reflect the location of blocks across all files, ensuring efficient data retrieval.

 **B+ Tree Indexing**

 This indexing facilitates quick searching, as the database system can directly find the block containing the desired record, minimizing disk I/O operations.

 ![Design](https://github.com/jasplil/CS7280-P1/assets/39994190/a8a39633-dfce-4837-b643-681620336b97)